mdumke/hadoop-example/1-single-node-setup/README.md

 export PATH=$HADOOP_HOME/sbin:$PATH
 ```

 Now, log out and back into the terminal to make the variables available, or run `source /etc/profile.d/hadoop.sh`.
-After that, `echo $HADOOP_HOME` should display the correct value, and the following command succeeds:
+After that, `echo $HADOOP_HOME` should display the correct value, and the following commands succeeds:

 ```sh
 # see if commands are available